Methodology

 How we test gaming desk mats

-Marcus Vega · Setup Lead at Deskforge
+Marcus Vega · Setup Lead at Deskaru

 Marcus has built and torn down more battlestations than he can count.
-He tests every Deskforge mat through real gaming sessions and full work days: glide, edge wear, print quality, and how it survives coffee spills.
+He tests every Deskaru mat through real gaming sessions and full work days: glide, edge wear, print quality, and how it survives coffee spills.

 The test bench